-Live Royale Blackjack follows the standard rules that all Blackjack players are familiar with.
-The game uses eight decks of cards and the aim is to build a hand with a value as close to 21 as possible but without exceeding 21, which is called going bust.
-When the round ends, if the player’s hand is closer to 21 than the dealer’s is then the player wins.
+Live Royale Blackjack follows the standard rules of the game and takes no time to get to grips with.
+It is played with eight decks of cards that are shuffled together.
+Players need to build a hand of cards that has a value as near to 21 as possible but without going over 21, which is called going bust.
+A player wins as long as his/her hand is closer to 21 than the dealer’s is at the end of the round.

-Hand values are simple to understand.
-The number cards 2 through 10 are worth their face values, the face cards (Jacks, Queens, Kings) are all worth 10 and Aces are worth 1 or 11.
-Therefore, 21 can be made with just two cards, an Ace and a 10 card.
-This hand is called Blackjack and it beats all other hands, including those worth 21 but with more than two cards.
-If a player successfully builds a 10-card hand without going bust, it is known as a 10 Card Charlie and it beats all hands except for Blackjack.
+The hand values are easy to understand.
+The number cards 2 to 10 are worth their face values, the picture cards (Jack, Queen, King) are all worth 10, and Aces are worth 1 or 11.
+This means that it is possible to make 21 with just two cards, an Ace and a 10 card.
+This hand is called Blackjack and it beats all other hands, including those with a value of 21 but containing more than two cards.
+If a player draws 10 cards to their hand without going bust, it is called a 10 Card Charlie and will beat all hands except Blackjack.

-When all players are finished, it is the dealer’s turn.
-The dealer must draw more cards until the hand is worth at least 16 and stand as soon as the hand is worth 17 or more.
+When all players have had their turn, the dealer will play.
+The dealer must draw more cards until the hand is worth at least 16 and they will stand as soon as the hand is worth 17 or more.

-Each Live Royale Blackjack table has seven seats but if they are all taken, then players can use the Bet Behind feature.
-It gives players the chance to bet on a seated player’s hand but not to make any decisions.
-It is possible to Bet Behind multiple players simultaneously and it is also possible to Bet Behind other players when seated at a table.
+If a table is full then a player can join in with the action using the Bet Behind feature.
+It allows players to bet on a seated player’s hand, but without being able to make any decisions.
+It is possible to Bet Behind multiple positions simultaneously and seated players can also Bet Behind other players.

-Live Royale Blackjack also offers two side bets, the 21+3 and the Perfect Pairs.
-The 21+3 side bet wins if the player’s first two cards combine with the dealer’s face-up card to form a poker hand.
-It pays out as follows: a Suited Three of a Kind pays out at 100:1, a Straight Flush pays out at 40:1, Three of a Kind pays out at 30:1, a Straight pays out at 10:1 and a Flush pays out at 5:1.
+The 21+3 side bet is won if the first two cards dealt to the player combine with the dealer’s face-up card to form a poker hand.
+It pays 100:1 for a Suited Three of a Kind, 40:1 for a Straight Flush, 30:1 for Three of a Kind, 10:1 for a Straight and 5:1 for a Flush.